ShmidT3/Everlin/README.md

 # Everlin
-Reduction algorithm proper family polygons to the canonical form
+Algorithm of proper family polygons Reduction to the canonical form